sourcegraph/handbook/content/departments/cloud/index.md

 ## Roadmap

-The Cloud team will define FY23 roadmap in upcomming weeks.
+The Cloud team will define FY23 roadmap in upcoming weeks.

 ### Q2FY23 goals